pgalmiche/quarto-presentation-template/README.md

 ---

-## 🔁 CI/CD with GitLab
+## 🔁 CI/CD with GitLab/GitHub

+This project supports automated deployment for both GitLab and GitHub:

-This project includes a `.gitlab-ci.yml` configuration that automatically builds and deploys your slides to **GitLab Pages** when you push to a GitLab repository.
+- For GitLab, the included .gitlab-ci.yml file builds and deploys your slides to GitLab Pages when changes are pushed to the repository.

+- For GitHub, the .github/workflows/deploy.yml workflow handles the build and publishes the slides to GitHub Pages automatically.